SBCConnect/documentation/docs/pages/voice-enable-a-new-user.md

 If ((Get-PSSession | Where-Object -FilterScript {$_.ComputerName -like '*.online.lync.com'}).State -eq 'Opened') {
 	Write-Host 'SFB Logged in - Using existing session credentials'}
 Else {
-	Write-Host 'Skype for Business NOT Logged in - Please connect and try run the script again' -ForegroundColor Yellow; pause; exit
+	Write-Host 'Skype for Business NOT Logged in - Please connect and try run the script again' -ForegroundColor Yellow; pause; break
 }

 #Confirm you’re logged into the correct tenant - Is it the correct name?